Night Call Nurses

 Night Call Nurses is a 1972 American sex comedy film directed by Jonathan Kaplan.
 It is the third in Roger Corman's "nurses" cycle of films, starting with The Student Nurses (1970).

+Quentin Tarantino called it "a sexy version of Three Coins in the Fountain."

 Plot

 Three young nurses work in a psych ward at a hospital.
-Barbara (Patty Byrne) comes under the influence of a charismatic sex therapist and is stalked by a mysterious nurse.
-Janis (Alana Hamilton) has an affair with a truck-driving patient who is addicted to drugs.
-Sandra (Mittie Lawrence) becomes politicised through an affair with a black militant and helps a prisoner escape from the hospital.
+Barbara comes under the influence of a charismatic sex therapist and is stalked by a mysterious nurse.
+Janis has an affair with a truck-driving patient who is addicted to drugs.
+Sandra becomes politicized through an affair with a black militant and helps a prisoner escape from the hospital.